kingces95/kingjs/property-descriptor/target-instance-of/README.md

   )
 );

-var test = 'foobar'[Capitalize]();
+// call capitalize on a string var test = 'foobar'[Capitalize]();
 assert(test == 'Foobar');

+// note that capitalize has been added to String.prototype (even
-var descriptor = Object.getOwnPropertyDescriptor(String.prototype, Capitalize);
+// though we originally defined capitalize on Object.prototype). var descriptor = Object.getOwnPropertyDescriptor(String.prototype, Capitalize);
 assert(descriptor.value == capitalize);

+// cannot capitalize an array!
+The stub has detected the type of
+// `this`, being an `Array`, is not an instanceof `String` and so
-assert.throws(() => [][Capitalize]());
+// throws.
+Its derivation by restriction! assert.throws(() => [][Capitalize]());

 ```